pdwaggoner/python-to-tidy-R/README.md

 # From Python to Tidy R (and back):
 ## A Running List of Key Python Operations Translated to (Mostly) Tidy R

-Frequently I am writing code in Python and R. And my team relies heavily on the tidyverse syntax.
-So, I am often translating key python operations (pandas, matplotlib, etc.) to tidy R (dplyr, ggplot2, etc.).
-In an effort to ease that translation, and also to crowdsoruce a running directory of these translations, I created this repo.
+Frequently I am writing code in Python and R. And my team relies heavily on the [Tidyverse](https://www.tidyverse.org/) syntax.
+So, I am often translating key Python operations (pandas, matplotlib, etc.) to tidy R (dplyr, ggplot2, etc.).
+In an effort to ease that translation, and also to crowdsource a running directory of these translations, I created this repo.

-This is just a start. **Please feel free to directly contirbute via pulls or issues**.
+This is just a start. **Please feel free to directly contribute or revise via pulls or issues**.
 Thanks!

 ## Table of Contents
 - [Key tasks](#Key-tasks)